okta/okta.github.io/_source/_posts/2017-12-04-spring-boot-2-with-angular-2-and-okta.md

 }
 ```

-Move the HTML for the button from `app.component.html` to `client/src/app/home/home.component.html`.
+Move the HTML for the Login button from `app.component.html` to `client/src/app/home/home.component.html`.

 {% raw %}
 ```html